A free Premium account on the FCL.055 website! Read here

 Sign up to unlock all our services and 15164 corrected and explained questions.

-Question 228-1 : Consider rnav and rnp system functions. an offset flight path is ? [ Certification weather ]
+Question 228-2 : Consider rnav and rnp system functions an offset flight path is ?

-A lateral offset from a defined route, which is specified in increments of 1 nm up to 20 nm.
+A lateral offset from a defined route which is specified in increments of 1 nm up to 20 nm.

-Refer to figure.. icao doc 9613.
-5.5 offset flight pathrnav and rnp systems may provide the capability for the flight crew to specify a lateral offset from a defined route. generally, lateral offsets can be specified in increments of 1 nm up to 20 nm. when a lateral offset is activated in the rnav or rnp system, the aircraft will leave the defined route and typically intercept the offset at an angle of 45 degrees or less. when the offset is cancelled, the aircraft returns to the defined route in a similar manner. such offsets can be used both strategically, i.e. fixed offset for the length of the route, or tactically, i.e. temporarily. most rnav and rnp systems automatically cancel offsets in the terminal area or at the beginning of an approach procedure, at an rnav hold, or during course changes of 90 degrees or greater. the amount of variability in these types of rnav operations should be considered as operational implementation proceeds see figure i a a1 8.
+Rnav and rnp systems may provide the capability for the flight crew to specify a lateral offset from a defined route generally lateral offsets can be specified in increments of 1 nm up to 20 nmwhen a lateral offset is activated in the rnav or rnp system the aircraft will leave the defined route and typically intercept the offset at an angle of 45 degrees or lesswhen the offset is cancelled the aircraft returns to the defined route in a similar mannerA variable lateral offset from a defined route that can be applied for the entire length of the route, including the approach procedure. a lateral offset from a defined route, and the offset must be intercepted at an angle of 45 degrees or more. a parallel path that is offset only to the left of the original active route.

-The en route phase of flight in oceanic/remote and continental areas.
+The en route phase of flight in oceanicremote and continental areas.

 It refers to the difference between the aircraft’s estimated position and its actual position.